-The MPNP has introduced its application management strategy to target optimum application intake levels in order to meet its annual nomination allocation and maintain faster processing times for applicants.
+The Manitoba Provincial Nominee Program (MPNP) has introduced its application management strategy to target optimum application intake levels in order to meet its annual nomination allocation and maintain faster processing times for applicants.

 For 2014, the MPNP has already received more than enough applications in one stream – Skilled Worker Overseas – to meet its nomination target.

 Effective August 1, 2014 and until the end of the year, the MPNP will not accept new applications to Skilled Worker Overseas stream.
 People who wish to apply to this stream must submit their applications by July 31 or wait until 2015.

 Note: Applicants whose connection is Manitoba Employment or Manitoba Invitation are not affected by the MPNP application management strategy.
 Such applications (from skilled workers employed in Manitoba and skilled workers invited to apply as part of a recruitment initiative) will continue to be accepted all year.

 In December 2014, the MPNP will announce a new scheduled application intake period for the Skilled Worker Overseas stream for 2015 after CIC has announced new nomination allocations for the next year.

 What the new MPNP Application Management Strategy means:

 - MPNP remains open and on track to meet 2014 nomination targets

 - Scheduled application intake limits affect only one stream

 - MPNP can commit to faster processing times in 2015